CodingOT/appcoding.github.io/README.md

 Simple Rehab was envisioned to fulfill the needs of its creator but has grown into an app that others may find useful whether recovering from surgery, managing a condition, or working towards physical betterment.

 By choosing Simple Rehab, you’re not just picking an app; you’re gaining a partner in recovery.
-Here’s to moving forward, together, towards a stronger you.

 ---